 b) Has more than one tax return been filed for you?

-c) Do you owe additional tax or have collection actions being taken against you?
+c) Do you owe additional tax or have collection actions been taken against you?

 d) Has the IRS indicated that you received more wages than you actually did?